NgoziDuru/Azure-Detection-Project/README.md

  ### [Video Demonstration](https://drive.google.com/file/d/15Yy3JxFHYsPoA2NK2h7znp7KdjujCiWp/view?usp=drive_web)

 <h2>Description</h2>
 Project consists of a cloud detection enviroment that walks the user through building a system that generates,monitor and respond to security incidences and alerts.
-The architecture allows you to built a virtual machine,activate network security best practices,store logs,create custom logs and anlytic rules that triggers the desired results. .
+The architecture allows you to deploy a virtual machine,activate network security best practices,store logs,create custom logs and anlytic rules that triggers the desired results. .
 <br />